Codecontrol-Oy/SPFileExport/README.md

-﻿# SharePoint ContentDB file exporter
+﻿# SharePoint ContentDB document exporter

-* Tool for extracting files updated through SharePoint
+* Tool for extracting documents added and updated through SharePoint
 * Tested with SP 2010

-Note: Tool only exports the latest version of every file
+Note: Tool only exports the latest version of every document

-Tool fetches file metadatas from **AllDocs** Table, and joins the data with the latest version of the file from **AllDocStreams** -table
+Tool fetches document metadatas from **AllDocs** Table, and joins the data with the latest version of the document from **AllDocStreams** -table

-Exports files inside content db to the solution directory:
+Exports documents inside contentdb to the solution directory:

 ```
 /files/folder/filename